amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

   </ParameterList>

-* `"molecular diffusion`" [list] Defines names of solutes in aqueous and gaseous phases and related diffusivity values.
+* `"molecular diffusion`" [list] defines names of solutes in aqueous and gaseous phases and related diffusivity values.

 .. code-block:: xml